Al-Ferguson/beta-program/README.md

 ### 4. Scan the test key with the DiceKeys app

-Got to <https://dicekeys.app/> with the browser on your mobile phone, tablet, or camera-enabled computer.
+Go to <https://dicekeys.app/> with the browser on your mobile phone, tablet, or camera-enabled computer.
 Try to scan in the key and report what happens.
 You may also try to generate a password for a password manager.

 ### 5. Take a few pictures of the temporary key